AymanKhattar/Speech-API-Tester/README.md

 It output a csv with all the recognized words recognized eg: `recognizedAlbums.csv`, a csv with all the unrecognized eg: `unrecognizedArtists.csv` words followed by a list of their alternatives and and a csv concatenating the scores eg: `score_tracks.csv` of  all tests so you could easily compare STT API performances.

+## Next moves :

+- Add other STT SDK to test
+- Dockerization
+- Text processing based on ML for further improvement
+- All in the cloud solution